Automating ActionSet Creation using Argo Cron Workflows

 Now, create a Cron Workflow to automate the creation of an ActionSet to backup the MySQL application.
 The workflow will use kanctl to achieve this.
 Modify the kanctl command in the YAML below to specify the names of the Blueprint, Profile, MySQL StatefulSet, and secrets created in the previous step.

-kanctl create actionset --action backup --namespace kanister --blueprint <BLUEPRINT_NAME> --statefulset <NAMESPACE/STATEFULSET> --profile <NAMESPACE/PROFILE_NAME> --secrets <NAMESPACE/SECRETS_NAME>
+kanctl create actionset --action backup --namespace kanister --blueprint <BLUEPRINT_NAME> --statefulset <NAMESPACE/STATEFULSET> --profile <NAMESPACE/PROFILE_NAME> --secrets <NAMESPACE/SECRETS_NAME>Then execute:

 cat <<EOF >> mysql-cron-wf.yaml